steipete/steipete.com/_posts/2021-01-27-supporting-both-tap-and-longpress-on-button-in-swiftui.md

 Spacer()
 ```

 It… works!
 It does exactly what we expect and it's nicely calling either tap or long press.
 Wohoo!
 So let's do some QA and test everywhere. iOS 13: check. iOS 14: check.
-Catalyst on Big Sur: … does not work.
+Let's compile the Catalyst version to be sure.
+And: it does not work.
 Neither tap nor long tap.
+The button has no effect at all.

 ## Catalyst… always Catalyst!

-If we can ignore the long press on Catalyst, then this combination works.
+If we can ignore the long press on Catalyst, then this combination works at least for the regular action.

 ```swift
     @State var didLongPress = false